 An example of this is the Foreign Investment Review Board.
 When you make an investment into Australia, you may need to report to a particular board depending on the nature of the investment and take into account factors such as the country or where the investment is coming from.
 Our client was an international law firm who needed to query if FIRB applied in their engagement.
 Oftentimes when working beyond borders, this process can be fragmented, non-billable, and induce long turnaround times due to people operating in different timezones.
 As a result, our client built a self-serve tool to assess eligibility on their own, providing faster and accurate information 24/7 across all time zones.

-- Internal-client tool: used by the law firm when interfacing with a client
+2) Internal – client tools: used by the law firm when interfacing with a client

 When clients are looking to set up a new business, lawyers conduct non-billable manual meetings that identify the scope and gaps in their business.
 They often seek answers to questions such as do you have a shareholders agreement?, have you registered an ABM yet?
 Have you issued out assigned IP?
 All of these questions are followed up manually by the lawyer and is often an inefficient process because the expertise of corporate law is concentrated between 1 or 2 lawyers.
 As a result, our clients designed a Checkbox app that guides lawyers to ask the right questions and provide the right advice, made available within incubators as a value add and build brand equity